horacephair/horacephair.github.io/index.md

 * PowerPoint Party - who will host?
 * Rowan makes some music - Rowan will host
 * Jackbox Party - who will host?
+* Littles Photo - Contact Megan to particpate in the distributed littles photo.

 So, like, it's a party, right?
 And it started with... <a href="https://opensource.com/article/19/9/geeks-cyberspace">a website</a>?
 That some of us did research for or made jokes on and logged our dreams on and wrote poetry and recipes on, <a href="https://everything2.com/title/HipBone+Games">played games on</a>, and had arguments about whether <a href="https://everything2.com/title/Getting+to+Know+You">GTKY stuff</a> was really a useful addition to the knowledgebase of Everything.
 We made soft links and hardlinks and oh no i have to say it <small>we made friends</small>